Last updated on May 4th, 2023 at 10:18 pm

 Deleting a Manually Inserted Page Break in Word 2010

 The problem that most people have when they are attempting to remove a Word 2010 page break is simply locating where the page break has been inserted.
-This is difficult to do in the normal Word 2010 view, so you need to enable an option that will provide you with some more detail about your document’s formatting.
+This is difficult to do in the normal Word 2010 view, so you need to enable an option to provide you with more detail about your document’s formatting.

 Step 1: Open the document that contains the page break you want to delete.

 Step 2: Navigate to the page in the document that contains the page break.